 NOTE: If you are a US student living abroad, or an international student from a country where English is the official language, those tests are not required.
 You can choose the test-optional route for admission just like any other US applicant.

 I plan to submit scores anyway.
 How will you use them?

 While again, the scores have no particular use in our process, we will superscore the SAT or ACT.
 We will never use the essay component, even if submitted.
 We will also not use results for the SAT subject tests in any way, unless being used to meet requirements as an applicant from an unaccredited school or homeschool environment.
 Even then, those applicants have other ways to meet those requirements without submitting test scores.

 What sources should I use to keep up to date on information about the admission process?

-If you're a student considering application to the University of Oregon, join our mailing list to have information like this sent right to your inbox.
+If you're a student considering application to the UO, join our mailing list to have information sent right to your inbox.